 As a quick reminder, drop off time for overnight campers is on Monday, between 8:30am and 9am - we'll have some tea and coffee available for arriving adults.

 Day Campers should be dropped off each day at 8:30am and picked up at 3:30pm.

-Parents/guardians of all campers are asked to join us on Friday, at 11am for a luncheon and short camper presentation for families and friends.
+Parents/guardians of all campers are asked to join us on the last Friday of the camp session, at 11am for a luncheon and short camper presentation for families and friends.

 Should you have any questions or concerns, please do not hesitate to contact me.
 See you soon for another special and memorable summer on the farm!

 Ben Murray, Farm Director